-The highest level ensemble, p.ensemble(3), is used for parallel simulations.
+The next level, p.ensembles(2), is for serial calculations of ensembles.
+The highest level ensemble, p.ensembles(3), is used for parallel simulations.
 This requires the Matlab parallel toolbox.
 Either type of high-level ensemble, or both together, can be used to calculate sampling errors.